johnwcowan/r7rs-work/HttpRequest.md

 `(http-error-payload `*http-error*`)`

 Returns the payload associated with an HTTP error.
 This can be either a request object or a response object, depending on the type of HTTP error.

 ### Request objects

 A request object is a dictionary containing the following keys as symbols.
 It is an error to omit *verb* or *url*; the other keys are optional.
-Keys not specified by this SRFI are ignored.
+Keys not specified by this SRFI have implementation-dependent meaning.

 *verb*:  A symbol representing the HTTP method to transmit.
 The name of the symbol is uppercased before transmitting it.